leavez/cocoapods-static-swift-framework/README.md

 ## License
 MIT

 Appreciate a 🌟 if you like it.
-Another cocoapods plugin made by me [cocoapod-developing-folder](https://github.com/leavez/cocoapods-developing-folder)
+Another cocoapods plugin made by me to improve pod compile time: [cocoapods-binary](https://github.com/leavez/cocoapods-binary)